-Better links should be encouraged with EUREKA.
-This organisation was launched in 1985 by seventeen Western European countries.
-The main objectives of EUREKA are to raise productivity and competitiveness of European industries and economies in the civilian world market.
-EUREKA is aimed clearly at putting products directly into the market place and hence operates beyond the pre-competitive line that must be respected by the Framework Programme.
-However, Framework Programme and EUREKA projects could readily dovetail in an enhanced innovation chain propelling Framework Programme RTD into the market place.
+Better links should be encouraged with Eureka.
+This organization was launched in 1985 by 17 West European countries.
+The main objectives of Eureka are to raise productivity and competitiveness of European industries and economies in the civilian world market.
+Eureka is aimed clearly at putting products directly into the market place and hence operates beyond the pre-competitive line that must be respected by the framework programme.
+However, framework programme and Eureka projects could readily dovetail in an enhanced innovation chain propelling framework programme RTD into the market place.

-The Commission is urged to build the necessary links with EUREKA to achieve this purpose.
+The Commission is urged to build the necessary links with Eureka to achieve this purpose.

-4.3.4 Advanced European Virtual Institutes
+4.3.4.
+Advanced European virtual institutes

-The success of the European Yeast Genome Sequencing Network highlights the potential of linking European centres together in thematic areas to mount projects with international critical mass.
+The success of the European yeast genome sequencing network highlights the potential of linking European centres together in thematic areas to mount projects with international critical mass.

 The Panel feels that this concept could be developed further using modern communications technology to create European virtual institutes in appropriate thematic areas.
 These would allow greater European focus on emerging areas of technology and the more rapid establishment of a competitive European position.
-Such an approach could obviate the need for the Commission to invest in further thard centres for its own research.
+Such an approach could obviate the need for the Commission to invest in further 'hard centres' for its own research.